sjuvekar/reactive-programming-scala/ReactiveCheatSheet.md

       def receive = counter(0)
     }

+#### Children and hierarchy

-Actors can also create and stop actors, creating a hierarchy.
+Each Actor can create children actors, creating a hierarchy.
+Each actor maintains a list of the actors it created:
+- the child is added to the list when context.actorOf returns
+- the child is removed when Terminated is received
+- an actor name is available IF there is no such child.
+Actors are identified by their names, so they must be unique.

     class Main extends Actor {
-      val counter = context.actorOf(Props[Counter], "counter")  // creates a Counter instance
+      val counter = context.actorOf(Props[Counter], "counter")  // creates a Counter actor named "counter"

       counter ! "incr"
       counter ! "incr"